uplisted/ui-kit/README.md

 )
 ```

-## Installing fonts
+Create new file named fonts.css and include following code

-Create fonts.css file and import to your entry point file
+to connect Lato and icon font
 ```
 /**
  * Lato, google fonts